 Contributions and grants receivable that are expected to be collected within one year are reported at net realizable value.
 Amounts expected to be collected in future years are discounted to the present value of their estimated future cash flows, if material.
-At December 31, 2023, all contributions and grants receivable are due within one year.
+Discounts are computed using risk-free interest rates applicable to the years in which the promises are received.
+Amortization of discounts is included in contribution revenue.
+An allowance for uncollectible receivables is provided when it is believed balances may not be collected in full.
+The adequacy of the allowance at the end of each period is determined using a combination of historical loss experience and a donor-by-donor analysis of balances.
+At December 31, 2024, all contributions and grants receivable are due within one year.